schroffl/teamspeak-query/README.md

 Commands are being throttled by default if the host is not set to the local machine (`127.0.0.1` or `localhost`) in order to prevent a ban for flooding (see [Whitelisting and Blacklisting](http://media.teamspeak.com/ts3_literature/TeamSpeak%203%20Server%20Query%20Manual.pdf?#page=6) on page 6 in the specs).
 The instance of [lib/throttle.js](lib/throttle.js) can be accessed via `TeamspeakQuery.throttle`.
 If you want to disable throttling, you can do it like this: `TeamspeakQuery.throttle.set('enable', false)`.

+## File Handling
+For interacting with files in Teamspeak channels, you can use the [`teamspeak-filesystem package`](https://github.com/schroffl/teamspeak-filesystem).